 A wide range of scuba diving and snorkelling stores are found in the vicinity of The Bentota town, also number of certified professionals holding the PADI certification providing equipment, assistance and guidance to diving enthusiasts.

 The main diving site is called Canoe Rock with sandy bottoms and as well as coral formations.
-There is also night diving facility available with certain diving operators, creating a perfect opportunity diving enthusiast out there.
+There is also a night diving facility available with certain diving operators, creating a perfect opportunity for the diving enthusiasts out there.

 Approximately 9 kilometres away from Bentota, is the famous fish market in Beruwala.
 Market comes to live from as early as 5.30 am and only last till about 8 am, until the night catch auctioned off to retailed sellers.